Looking for some train trip inspiration? In this article discover 6 of the best US train trips and travel by Amtrak across America.

-Traveling from NYC’s Penn Station to Philly’s 30th Street Station is a quick one hour and 20 minute ride on the Acela, which boasts hourly service during peak rush hours and travels at speeds up to 150 mph.
+Travelling from NYC’s Penn Station to Philly’s 30th Street Station is a quick one hour and 20-minute ride on the Acela, which boasts hourly service during peak rush hours and travels at speeds up to 150 mph.
 While the rides are quick on the Acela, there is no shortage of views!

 Other amenities on the Acela worth nothing is the upgraded WiFi, electrical outlets at your seat, adjustable lighting and access to the Café Acela car.
 If you’re looking for an enhanced experience you can opt for the Acela Express First-Class option which comes with complimentary in-seat meal service, complimentary beverages, hot towel service as well as access to Club Acela lounges!

 The three-hour Amtrak train trip from New York City to Albany, NY is one of the loveliest train trips in the world.
 Almost the entire trip runs right alongside the Hudson River.
 Sit on the left leaving NYC or the right heading south towards NYC.
 As you leave the city, the cliffs of the Palisades are direct across from you.